Jeremias16Dinzinga/SecureCheck/README.md

 ## Outcome:
 The SecureCheck System aims to enhance the security and confidence of users within the system by effectively monitoring and analyzing user behavior.
 By implementing strict rules and real-time monitoring, the system will significantly reduce the risk of unauthorized access and hacking attempts, thereby improving overall user satisfaction and trust in the system.

-## Developer Information:
+## Developer:
-Name: Jeremias António Dinzinga
+Name: Jeremias António Dinzinga.
 E-mail: jeremias.antonio1999@gmail.com

 <a href="https://www.facebook.com/home.php?_rdc=1&_rdr" class="facebook"><i